mc-buckets/donbest.py/README.rst

 Usage
 -----

 To get started, you're going to need to get your Don Best API token from the `token generator <http://xml.donbest.com/v2/token>`_ on the Don Best website.
 Once you've got that, you're ready to go.
 In order to be able to generate a token you need to have an account with Don Best.
-You can get an account by contacting them.
+You can get an account by contacting `Don Best <http://www.donbestcorp.com/xml-odds-feed/>`_.

 .. code:: pycon